 If any PAYE-registered entity employs staff, the PAYE reference number is something it cannot do without.
 It goes on all payroll (PAYE) papers handed out to employees and submitted to HMRC.
 So it can be found on payslips and Forms like P45 and P11D.

 So how to find the employer's PAYE reference number?
 An obvious place to check is a P60 form — a notice about an employee’s gross pay, tax paid, contributions to National Insurance, etc. An employer is obliged to prepare and hand out P60 forms every April.
-If you are looking for a reference number at your P60, here it is:

 As this number identifies the employer, not the employee, a person can have different Employer PAYE Reference Numbers on papers from different employers.